jumpsuit/jumpstate/README.md

   sandboxedCounter: SandboxedCounter
 })

-// Sandboxed actions are only accessible through the methods on its reducer!
+// Sandboxed actions are accessible through the prefix on Actions or as methods on its reducer!
+Actions.otherCounter.increment()
+// or
 SandboxedCounter.increment()
 ```